Child Protection and Safeguarding

 The Governing Body delegates some aspects of the monitoring of safeguarding practice and compliance at Stanford Infant School to a Governor who has the appropriate knowledge and has received specific training.
 The Governor who has responsibility for monitoring safeguarding is Tess Gill.
 The Governing Body has a responsibility to make sure that, at Stanford Infant School, we are keeping pupils safe and are compliant with safeguarding legislation.

 The latest ‘Keeping Children Safe in Education’ (KCSIE) came into effect on 1st September 2023.
 This provides information about how safeguarding is managed in schools.
 You can view a copy by clicking on the link below:

 KCSIE 2021 Part 1 and Annex A has been translated into ten key community languages, which can be viewed by clicking here: https://national.lgfl.net/digisafe/kcsietranslate

 All schools in Brighton and Hove are part of Operation Encompass.
-Operation Encompass is a Police and information sharing partnership enabling schools to offer immediate support for children experiencing domestic abuse.
+Operation Encompass is a Police and information-sharing partnership enabling schools to offer immediate support for children experiencing domestic abuse.
 Information is shared by the Police with the school Designated Safeguarding Lead (DSL) prior to the start of the next school day after officers have attended an alleged domestic abuse incident, thus enabling appropriate support to be given, dependent upon the needs and wishes of the children.
-Please click on the link below for more information.
+Please here for more information.

 If you have any questions that arise from this information, please feel free to contact the school as soon as possible.